 Sandra L. Gibson was born into a life of music.
 Her parents, both immigrants from the West Indies, insisted their children each play two instruments – one learned in celebration of culture at home, the other learned in Ohio’s public school system.

 Gary Glazner is the founder and Project Director of the Alzheimer's Poetry Project, (APP).
-The APP was awarded the 2012 MetLife Foundation Creativity and Aging in America Leadership Award in the category of Community Engagement.
-The National Endowment for the Arts listed the APP as a “best practice” for their Arts and Aging initiative.
+The APP was the recipient of the 2013, Rosalinde Gilbert Innovations in Alzheimer’s Disease Caregiving Legacy Award and the 2012 MetLife Foundation Creativity and Aging in America Leadership Award in the category of Community Engagement.

 Andrea Martin has nearly 10 years of experience in the communications and public relations industries, including time spent within an agency setting and internal at a global health and nutrition company.
 She specializes in developing and executing integrated marketing communications programs, special events, media relations programs and new product launches.